5l1v3r1/EthernalWiper/README.md

   - Will try to encrypt the C Drive with some random symbols and numbers
   - And will try to wipe the entire logonui.exe.
 Tested on WindowsXP Professional x64 (VMware)

+# Requirements:
+  - Visual Studio 2017 Redistribuitable

 # Disclaimer
 - Im not responsable for any damages caused by this software.